 Al Capone biography

 Many New York gangsters in the early 20th Century came from impoverished backgrounds, but this was not the case for the legendary Al Capone.
 Far from being a poor immigrant from Italy who turned to crime to make a living, Capone was from a respectable, professional family.
 His father, Gabriele, was one of thousands of Italians who arrived in New York in 1894.
 He was thirty years old, educated and from Naples, where he had earned a living as a barber.
-His wife Teresina (Teresa) was pregnant and already bringing up two sons, two-year-old son Vincenzo and infant son Raffaele.
+His wife Teresina (Teresa) was pregnant and already bringing up two sons: 2-year-old son Vincenzo and infant son Raffaele.
 The family moved to a poor Brooklyn tenement where Alphonse Capone was born on January 17, 1899.

 The young Capone's home was far from salubrious.
 He lived in a squalid tenement, little more than a slum, near the Navy Yard.
 It was a tough place given over to the vices sought by sailor characters that frequented the surrounding bars.
 The family was a regular, law abiding, albeit noisy Italian-American clan and there were few indications that the young Al Capone would venture into a world of crime and become public enemy number one.
 Certainly the family's move to a more ethnically mixed area of the city exposed the young Capone to wider cultural influences, no doubt equipping him with the means to run a notorious criminal empire.